 In addition to the length of the period of incarceration you face, you would also have a permanent criminal record.
 This can result in long-term consequences in your life, such as difficulty obtaining employment, loss of your professional license, and significantly increased vehicle insurance costs.

 You need an experienced DWI lawyer in Charlotte to help you build a strong defense strategy that may result in the charges being dismissed or reduced to a less serious offense—even if you believe that you are guilty.
-To learn about our extensive experience defending clients facing these and other serious criminal offenses in North Carolina, call our office to schedule a free initial consultation today.
+To learn about our extensive experience defending clients facing these and other serious criminal offenses in North Carolina, contact our office to schedule a free initial consultation today.